FireSquid6/inkdocs/docs/content/index.md

 ---
-title: Documentation
+title: Inkdocs
 ---

 # What is Inkdocs?

-Inkdocs is a
+Inkdocs is a library for building cool stuff.